-The FAA created the Fractional Ownership Aviation Rulemaking Committee through an order dated October 6, 1999.
+The FAA created the Fractional Ownership Aviation Rulemaking Committee (FOARC) through an order dated October 6, 1999.
 The objective of the FOARC was to “propose such revisions to the Federal Aviation Regulations and associated guidance material as may be appropriate with respect to fractional ownership programs.”

 The FOARC was composed of 27 members representing at least nine Part 135 operators, seven fractional ownership program managers, four airframe manufacturers, three traditional Part 91 corporate flight departments, nine traditional aircraft management companies, and five industry trade associations.
 NBAA President Jack Olcott, representing NBAA, served as one of the Committee’s members.
 In addition, NBAA Board Members Don Baldwin of Texaco and Paul Stinebring of Emerson Electric represented their company’s interests on the FOARC, with Thomas Ciotti, Chairman of NBAA’s Part 135 Standing Committee, representing Aviation Resource Management, Inc. Representatives of the FAA, the U.S. Department of Transportation, and financing and insurance companies, also participated on the Committee.
 Representatives of the Civil Aviation Authorities of the United Kingdom and Transport Canada participated in the Committee’s activities, but recused themselves from the decision-making process.
 Expert legal representatives, many of whom have substantial experience with FAA regulations, supported many Committee Members.
 A complete listing of the FOARC’s appointees is contained in both FOARC documents.